IndieSpace Programs

 Cultural Solidarity Fund

 The Cultural Solidarity Fund was established directly in response to COVID-19, in partnership with Leimay and 17 other cultural organizations, providing micro grants of $500 to artists and cultural workers.
-Thus far, more than $1M has been granted through the Cultural Solidarity Fund.
+More than $1M was granted through the Cultural Solidarity Fund.

 Grants to Indie Theater Companies and Venues